Elliot-Sones/Neural_Networks_Fundamentals/README.md

 # Digit classification Neural Networks from scratch

-Neural Networks are the foundation of modern machine learning so I wanted to build and push my understanding of Neural Networks by building them from scratch (no libraries except NumPy).
+Neural Networks are the foundation of modern machine learning, thus understanding the main concepts like MLP, CNN and RNN are vital.
+In this repo I aim to guide through all of the main with simple and easy to follow examples to then put your own model into production.

-My goal was to build a simple MLP classification for digits 0-9, then push my understanding by implementing a CNN for classifying digits 00-99 while explaining every step and getting the model into production.
+Who this repo is for: Have some prior knowledge of the theory and looking for simple ways to get hands on with projects

-## Mutli-Layered Perceptron: Handwritten 0-9 digits classification
+## 1. Mutli-Layered Perceptron: Handwritten 0-9 digits classification
 <p align="center">
   <a href="https://www.youtube.com/watch?v=RzZ32FRI4nI">
     <img src="https://img.youtube.com/vi/RzZ32FRI4nI/hqdefault.jpg" width="300" />